 Words = 233.
 (Aim <250).

-Humans are rapidly altering complex and poorly understood ecosystems, through climate change and intensive global fishing effort.
-We face significant analytical challenges in modelling and projecting for changes in distributions and productivity of large, mobile and commercially valuable predators in relation to changing and complex ecosystems.
+Humans are rapidly altering complex and poorly understood ecosystems, through climate change and intensive global fishing.
+We face significant analytical challenges in modelling and projecting changes in distributions and productivity of large, mobile and commercially valuable predators in relation to changing and complex ecosystems.
 We posit that this challenge can be addressed using trait-based frameworks to model and synthesise complex trophic interactions.
 Here, we reconstruct the historical and cross-basin resource use of a highly-migratory pelagic predator and an important fisheries species, albacore tuna (Thunnus alalunga), using functional traits to synthesise predator-prey relationships.
 We present the biological and trait-based diversity in the diets of albacore tuna globally, including over 300 prey species consumed.
 We synthesize that diversity to 7 key functional prey guilds based on habitat association, life stage consumed and aggregation behaviour in over 150 albacore prey species for which we obtained complete trait information.
-Using either the individual trait values and functional prey guilds, we captured broad trait-based patterns in the diets of these dynamic predators, and revealed significant geographic signatures in albacore diets with greater explanatory power than multivariate models fitted to species taxonomic identities alone.
+Using either the individual trait values and functional prey guilds, we captured broad trait-based patterns in the diets of these dynamic predators and revealed significant geographic signatures in albacore diets with greater explanatory power than multivariate models fitted to species taxonomic identities alone.
 In addition to providing important biogeographic contingency to current food web modelling efforts, we propose the use of reproducible prey guilds and trait-based predictors for modelling shifts in these predator’s diets and resource use in the context of changing environmental and ecological states.

 Table of Contents